redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/02/README.md

-[^1]: This is needed because the performance optimisation to check whether a point lies in the main cardioid or the period 2 bulb is only relevant for the Mandelbrot Set
+[^1]: This is needed because the early bailout check is only relevant for the Mandelbrot Set
 [^2]: Now that function `mj_plot` is used to plot both types of fractal, it is simpler to supply the memory offset at which the image data should be written as an argument, rather than trying to decide which of several possible memory offsets should be used that have been supplied from the host environment.